Skip to content

 Preface

 DSA material itself is largely programming-language agnostic.
 Core concepts such as asymptotic analysis (which describes an algorithm’s logical growth tendency and spatial requirements) and algorithmic correctness depend on mathematical principles, formal proofs, and often even systems architectures or hardware constraints that hold true across programming languages.
+It is common to use pseudocode, a generic representation of high-level coding conventions, to describe algorithmic processes in both design and analysis.
 However, it is not possible to execute pseudocode directly, and providing concrete examples greatly accelerates the learning process.
 As a result, it is common to see DSA texts written with examples in a specific programming language.

 Historically, the most common languages used in DSA courses have included Pascal, Lisp, C, and more recently C++, Java, and Python.
-Each one of these languages carries its own tradeoffs, often related to syntactic complexity and the ability to focus on underlying DSA concepts.
+Each one of these languages carries its own tradeoffs which mostly relate to design decisions and language philosophies that present different layers of complexity to code authors.
 Language preferences also reflect a given program’s priority on providing exposure to real-world language trends and usage.

 Prerequisites